GeorgeFreedomTech/Python-Foundations-Course/README.md

 * Write clean, readable, and functional Python code for basic tasks.
 * Utilize core data structures like lists and dictionaries effectively.
 * Design and use your own functions to create reusable code.
-* Understand the basics of Object-Oriented Programming (if covered in later, more advanced lessons based on these foundations).
 * Develop a strategic mindset for problem-solving and continuous learning in tech.
-* Be equipped with "future-ready" skills applicable to fields like AI, IoT, and MicroPython.

 ## 🎒 Prerequisites / Gear Up: